Fog: Freezing conditions

 In the western United States, freezing fog may be referred to as pogonip.
 It occurs commonly during cold winter spells, usually in deep mountain valleys.
 The word pogonip is derived from the Shoshone word paγi̵nappi̵h, which means "cloud".

 In The Old Farmer's Almanac, in the calendar for December, the phrase "Beware the Pogonip" regularly appears.

-In his anthology Smoke Bellew, Jack London described a pogonip which surrounded the main characters, killing one of them.
+In his anthology Smoke Bellew, Jack London describes a pogonip which surrounded the main characters, killing one of them.

-The phenomenon is also extremely common in the inland areas of the Pacific Northwest, with temperatures in the 10 to 30 °F range.
-The Columbia Plateau experiences this phenomenon most years due to temperature inversions, sometimes lasting for as long as three weeks.
-The fog typically begins forming around the area of the Columbia River and expands, sometimes covering the land to distances as far away as LaPine, Oregon, almost 150 mi due south of the river and into south central Washington.
+The phenomenon is common in the inland areas of the Pacific Northwest, with temperatures in the 10 to 30 °F range.
+The Columbia Plateau experiences this phenomenon most years during temperature inversions, sometimes lasting for as long as three weeks.
+The fog typically begins forming around the area of the Columbia River and expands, sometimes covering the land to distances as far away as La Pine, Oregon, almost 150 mi due south of the river and into south central Washington.

 Frozen fog (also known as ice fog) is any kind of fog where the droplets have frozen into extremely tiny crystals of ice in midair.
 Generally, this requires temperatures at or below -35 °C, making it common only in and near the Arctic and Antarctic regions.
 It is most often seen in urban areas where it is created by the freezing of water vapor present in automobile exhaust and combustion products from heating and power generation.
 Urban ice fog can become extremely dense and will persist day and night until the temperature rises.
-Extremely small amounts of ice fog falling from the sky form a type of precipitation called ice crystals, often reported in Utqiaġvik, Alaska.
+It can be associated with the diamond dust form of precipitation, in which very small crystals of ice form and slowly fall.
+This often occurs during blue sky conditions, which can cause many types of halos and other results of refraction of sunlight by the airborne crystals.
 Ice fog often leads to the visual phenomenon of light pillars.

 Topographical influences

-Up-slope fog or hill fog forms when winds blow air up a slope (called orographic lift), adiabatically cooling it as it rises, and causing the moisture in it to condense.
+Up-slope fog or hill fog forms when winds blow air up a slope (called orographic lift), adiabatically cooling it as it rises and causing the moisture in it to condense.
 This often causes freezing fog on mountaintops, where the cloud ceiling would not otherwise be low enough.

 Valley fog forms in mountain valleys, often during winter.
-It is essentially a radiation fog confined by local topography, and can last for several days in calm conditions.
+It is essentially a radiation fog confined by local topography and can last for several days in calm conditions.
 In California's Central Valley, valley fog is often referred to as tule fog.